hrolfrc/glmnet-classifier/README.rst

 GlmnetClassifier
 #####################################

-An AUC optimizing binomial classifier.
+A binomial classifier based on glmnet.

 Contact
 ------------------